Modify code

 DFU Host tool

-The Device Firmware Update (DFU) Host tool is a stand-alone program used to communicate with a PSoC™ MCU that has already been programmed with an application that includes device firmware update capability.
+The Device Firmware Update (DFU) Host tool is a stand-alone program used to communicate with a PSOC™ MCU that has already been programmed with an application that includes device firmware update capability.
 For more information, refer to the

 Device Firmware Update Host tool user guide